labheshr/DRF-ToDo/README.md

 3. Haystack/Elastic search (powered by heroku searchbox/searchly)
 4. Another rest service (Twilio) to send SMS to oneself

-If you'd like to see a working demo on Heroku, please contact me at labheshr[at]gmail.com
+If you'd like to see a working demo on Heroku, please contact me at labheshr[at]gmail[dot]com

 Endpoint description:
 (If possible please use Google Postman rest client for a "nicer" experience.)